A1esandr/tictactoe/testcases.md

 If player will win in next bet by bet last field in row bet to this field

+If player will win in next bet by bet last field in column bet to this field

 If player will win in next bet by bet last field in diagonal bet to this field